kuromiii/object_cod_tools/readme.md

    - the weapon (and potentially parts)
    - the arms
    - **Note**: FBX, CAST and SMD are the most effective formats in my personal experience
-2. Position the pieces as you want using Pose Mode.
-3. Run CoD Tools - EZ Fix using the spacebar menu
+2. Run CoD Tools - EZ Fix using the spacebar menu
    - MW2 and possibly other games may require you to uncheck the "rename bones" checkbox

 ## Legal Status